 The sun is your friend

 When shooting in sunlight, keep the sun to the side of the subject.
 Shooting with the sun directly behind you just results in a squinting model and flat lighting.
 Shooting with the sun behind the model leaves you either with a correctly exposed background and a face in shadow, or a well lit face and a blown out background.
 Keep that sun to your side and you’ll get an evenly exposed shot with nice contours on your model.
 This happy couple on the right wanted an impromptu portrait taken while the cherry blossoms were poking out in Washington D.C..
-The sun was a little too harsh and a little too high for my liking, but they were happy.
+The sun was a little too harsh and a little too high for our liking, but they were happy.

 But so is the shade